Noaaan/MythicMetals/README.md

 ## License

-This mod is licensed under a custom MIT license.
+This mod is licensed under a MIT license.
 Please read it before re-using any code.
 You can use this mod as an example/base for adding in blocks, ingots, armor, tools, and ore generation for Fabric mods.

+Note that the **assets (textures) in this mod is All Rights Reserved**.
+You may not use or redistribute these without permission.

 Feel free to use this in any modpack you wish for.
 Some modpacks that use Mythic Metals:

 - Euphoric Curiosities: <https://www.curseforge.com/minecraft/modpacks/euphoriccuriosity>
 - Medieval Minecraft (Fabric): <https://www.curseforge.com/minecraft/modpacks/medieval-mc-fabric-mmc2>